BEROCHLU/ammomutfix/README.md

 # kf2-AmmoMut-fix
 * Infinity ammo and granade.
-* I'm not the original creater.
-Just fixed it and added infinite ammo features.
+* I'm not the original creater, just fixed it and added infinite ammo features.
 * Be able to compile with 1068.

 Original mutator is here (dose't work)